teddy bear Parenting & Family See also:

 Parents!
 Check out our TEEN ZONE page to find programs and great websites for pre-teens & teens!

 Body Image (Children and Teens) - Outlines steps parents can take to help children develop a positive body image & self-esteem, and how to recognize signs that your child may have depression or an eating disorder (2023, American Academy of Family Physicians).
-See also 5 Ways to Promote a Positive Body Image for Kids (2021, Academy of Nutrition and Dietetics), Digital Wellness Lab (formerly Center on Media and Child Health): Body Image (Children's Hospital Boston), and Greater Good & related links, above.
+See also 5 Ways to Promote a Positive Body Image for Kids (2021, Academy of Nutrition and Dietetics), Research Brief: Young People, Body Image and Social Media NEW!
+(2024, Digital Wellness Lab; Boston Children's Hospital and Harvard Medical School), and Greater Good & related links, above.

 Communicating With Your Teen - 'You probably have a teenager in your house if there is talk about dating, driving, telephone use, curfew, drugs, sex, music, and friends.
 These are common teenage topics that are a lot easier to manage when parents and teens communicate effectively with each other.'
 This page suggests ways you can communicate more effectively with your teen.
-There are related pages on Trust and Negotiation (2019 - 2021, Alabama Cooperative Extension System).
+There are related pages on Trust and Negotiation (201 - 2021, Alabama Cooperative Extension System).
 See also Tips for Parents with Teenagers [Link opens a PDF] (2015, National Runaway Safeline).
-Parent-Teen Connect VIDEO gives teens and their parents the opportunity to hear from other teens and parents, get expert advice on tough issues, and access practical tools to help them connect and communicate better at home, and help make adolescence less of a struggle and a lot more fun (Committee for Children; non-profit organization).
 See also Talking With Kids®, above, DrugFree.org, and Sex Education Tools for Parents, below.

 Driving: N.J.
 Graduated Driver License VIDEO - Explains New Jersey's Graduated Driver License (GDL) requirements for drivers under 21.
-Also provides related info and related links (N.J.
+Also provides related info and related links.
+See also N.J.
+First Driver License/ID NEW!
+(N.J.
 Motor Vehicle Commission).
 'Experts believe parents play a key role in preventing teen car crashes and deaths.'
-CDC: Teen Driving offers advice and resources for parents to help teens drive safely (U.S. Centers for Disease Control and Prevention).
-See also Jersey Drives: Teen Driving (Brain Injury Alliance of New Jersey), AAA: Teen Driver Safety, National Safety Council's DriveitHOME™ VIDEO website, NHTSA Teen Drivers VIDEO (U.S. Department of Transportation), and Best Used Cars for Teens [You can access Consumer Reports online using our EBSCOHost Masterfile Elite database] (2023, Consumer Reports).
+CDC: Teen Drivers UPDATED LINK! offers advice and resources for parents to help teens drive safely (U.S. Centers for Disease Control and Prevention).
+See also Jersey Drives: Teen Driving (Brain Injury Alliance of New Jersey), AAA: Teen Driver Safety, National Safety Council's DriveitHOME™ VIDEO website, NHTSA Teen Drivers VIDEO (U.S. Department of Transportation), and Best Used Cars for Teens UPDATED!
+[You can access Consumer Reports online using our EBSCOHost Masterfile Elite database] (2024, Consumer Reports).

 DrugFree.org - A wealth of information and advice to help you keep your kids away from drugs; in English and en Español.
-Includes a Guide to the Teen Brain, which explores teenage brain development, how it shapes normal teenage attitudes & behavior, and the effects of substance use on the developing brain, plus links to related info & advice.
+Includes a Teen Brain Development, Teen Behavior and Preventing Drug Use, which explores teenage brain development, how it shapes normal teenage attitudes & behavior, and the effects of substance use on the developing brain, plus links to related info & advice.
 Need more help?
 Text a message to 55753 to get suggestions for effective action to take if your children are abusing drugs or alcohol, or use the online form to schedule a call with a helpline specialist; help by email is also available.
 You will receive a response to text or email within 24 hours (National Youth Anti-Drug Media Campaign).
-Growing up Drug-Free: A Parent's Guide to Prevention UPDATED LINK!
-[Link opens a PDF] is a printable booklet with information to help parents and other caregivers raise drug-free children (2017, U.S. Drug Enforcement Administration [DEA] and Department of Education).
+Growing up Drug-Free: A Parent's Guide to Prevention [Link opens a PDF] is a printable booklet with information to help parents and other caregivers raise drug-free children (2017, U.S. Drug Enforcement Administration [DEA] and Department of Education).
 Operation Prevention: Parent Toolkit and Get Smart About Drugs VIDEO are related sites from the DEA.
-See also Talking With Kids® and Communicating With Your Teen, above.
+See also Talking With Kids®, Communicating With Your Teen, and Teen Zone: HEALTH & SAFETY.

-ElderCare Online Teen Resource Center UPDATED LINK!
-[Archived page] - Advice & support for teens who are coping with and/or caring for an older relative (2001, ElderCare Online and Long Island Alzheimer's Foundation).
-See also Helping teens understand dementia NEW! and Helping children understand dementia NEW!
-(Alzheimer Society of Canada).
+ElderCare Online Teen Resource Center [Archived page] - Advice & support for teens who are coping with and/or caring for an older relative (2001, ElderCare Online and Long Island Alzheimer's Foundation).
+See also Helping teens understand dementia and Helping children understand dementia (Alzheimer Society of Canada).

 Money As You Grow - Resources for parents and caregivers to help children build money skills, habits, and attitudes that can serve them well as adults (Consumer Financial Protection Bureau).
-See also Money Management Strategies for Military Children (2022, U.S. Department of Defense), What to teach teens and young adults about money, bank accounts, credit cards and more NEW!
-(2023, U.S. PIRG Education Fund), and Practical Money Skills for Teens UPDATED LINKS!, Grades 7-8 & College Students (Visa Inc.).
+See also Money Management Strategies for Military Children (2022, U.S. Department of Defense), What to teach teens and young adults about money, bank accounts, credit cards and more (2023, U.S. PIRG Education Fund).

 Period - See Menstruation links, above.